Zachary200114/ThreatSequence/README.md

 - All incidents, alerts, hosts, identities, and telemetry are fictional.
 - AI conclusions use predefined scenarios and client-side demonstration logic.
 - No live SIEM, EDR, identity provider, cloud platform, or threat-intelligence feed is connected.
-- Workspace data is stored separately in each visitor's browser.
+- Workspace data is stored separately in each visitor’s browser.
 - The application does not include authentication, a shared backend, or multi-user collaboration.
 - ThreatSequence should not be used for production monitoring or automated security decisions.